My Life As a Border Collie

 Big Hearted: I love you dearly and will follow you anywhere

-The main body of the book offers a chapter on each of the twelve behaviors described above which Daisy and Johnston share, Tales Told on each of them for that behavior, and then Lessons Learned.
-Through the Tales, the reader is invited to see the range of each behavior as well as its more extreme, codependent form, and through the Lessons, they are offered many ways to moderate their own behaviors so as to not go too far and lose their self in codependence.
+The book offers a chapter on each of these twelve behaviors with Tales Told about Johnston and Daisy as well as Lessons Learned from those Tales.
+Through the Tales, the reader can see the range of each behavior from "okay" to "too far", and through the Lessons, they are offered a number of ways to moderate their own behaviors so as to not go too far and lose themselves in someone else.

-The book acknowledges that this learning to notice and moderate our codependent behaviors is an active, on-going process.
-“In the same way that we actively re-establish our balance in numerous ways over the course of a day, for example with eating or exercise or work, so must us border collies learn to moderate the extent to which we are driven by things outside of our self and give our very self away.”
+Learning to notice and moderate our behaviors associated with codependency is a dynamic, on-going process.
+“In the same way that we actively re-establish our balance in numerous ways over the course of a day - for example with eating or exercise or work - so must us border collies learn to moderate the extent to which we are driven by things outside of our self and then give our very self away.”